 When it comes to costs, dashboards can vary quite wildly.
 This is because they can be tailored to suit the needs of a specific business and may require more than one element to be added.

-Dashboard vendors don’t tend to advertise pricing for the reasons above, but it can be said that there are three main pricing models.
+Dashboard vendors don’t tend to advertise pricing for the reasons above, but it can be said that there are four main pricing models.

-- Date source licenses – some vendor’s price dashboards based on the number of data sources that the dashboard is connecting to and reading from.
+- Data source licenses – some vendor’s price dashboards based on the number of data sources that the dashboard is connecting to and reading from.

+There is a lot of planning that goes into intranet projects.
 Dashboards do more than pull data and present it as a set of numbers.
 Instead, dashboards use graphs and other visualisations to help the user to quickly see where changes can be made, or not.
-In order for a dashboard to be successful in any department, with any user, it’s necessary to get to the core of why the dashboard is needed and what problem will it solve.
+In order for a dashboard to be successful in any department, with any user, it’s necessary to get to the core of why the dashboard is needed and what problem it will solve.

 For example, in a sales dashboard, you might ask: how can we move more leads through the sales pipeline?
 This then is your goal for this dashboard and in order to reach it, you will need to study data in real time in order to move the customer further along.
 This can be achieved by calling at a specific time when your data tells you the customer is likely to be receptive, to give a simple example.

 Likewise, this information could be accessed by marketing to see where in the pipeline the customer is most likely to be receptive to remarketing.
-It’s vital to the success of dashboards that you don’t just throw any data at it however, you must choose data sets carefully and understand why they will play a part.
+It’s vital to the success of dashboards that you don’t just throw any data at it; instead,you must choose data sets carefully and understand why they will play a part.

 Ask yourself how knowing this data will allow your users to better make decisions and act.
 Dashboards are not designed to be capable of being asked any old question and giving an instant answer, they are not Google.
 Instead, you need to tell them what data to display and you must understand why this data is important to each business operation or process when applied to a dashboard and the person(s) using it.